wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   keys "type" with value "mobile" must be changed to value "callable".
 * The ``xivo-auth`` backend interface has changed, ``get_acls`` is now ``get_consul_acls``.
 All unofficial back ends must be adapted and updated.
 No action is required for "normal" installations.
+* Voicemails can now be deleted even if they are associated to a user.

 15.15